There is a profound poetry and dedication to craftmanship in the way Martin Mörck describes his passion for copper engraving and drawing by hand.

 The hand and mind communicate to create images.
 I have always been driven by the pencil, by the line instead of the surface.
-Painting is more covered to create feelings and vibes and I have always been more into to line.
+Painting is more covered to create feelings and vibes and I have always been more into the line.
 But it’s the same drive to express something.
 I think it’s the same with musicians.
 My youngest son is both trained artist and musician – you never relax because you always have some creative process in your head.
-I think it is absolutely the same – and also the need of training your technique and creativity.
+I think it’s absolutely the same – and also the need of training your technique and creativity.
 Like a violin player, she needs to train every day, she can’t go on vacation for three weeks and then stand on the stage of the Metropolitan.

 Where do you find most artistic satisfaction in your work?

 I am totally passion driven, so I love to start up things and I have a hard time to let them go.
 I like to have many projects at the same time and I always try to have as long deadlines as possible, so I can have my babies on the table as long as possible.
 I am most driven just by the process.
 When I am there – inside the process – then I can sort of let time and space fly away and I am just there.

 "I was kind of predestinated to work with art.
 I never had any thoughts about school – it was something that just didn’t exist in my mind.
 It was something I had to go to for nine years.
 That was it."

 How did you grow up and how does it affect you as an illustrator and designer?